ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

    ![image](https://user-images.githubusercontent.com/98122529/211840322-46c3ab90-2ed4-4abc-84a6-ae82cce1d917.png)<br>

 4. Reboot the Steam Deck and it will boot directly to Windows.<br>
-6. Open command prompt with admin privileges and enter the command -<br>
+5. Open command prompt with admin privileges and enter the command -<br>
    bcdedit.exe -set {globalsettings} highestmode on <br>

-7. Make sure screen orientation is set to Landscape.<br>
+6. Make sure screen orientation is set to Landscape.<br>
+7. Shutdown the Steam Deck.
+Press VOLDOWN + POWER and select SteamOS from the list.<br>
 8. Reboot and it will go back to Clover!<br>
 </details>